Best Monitors for Programmers in 2026

 Default settings are almost never optimal for coding.
 Here’s what to adjust on any monitor:

 • Brightness: Lower than you think.
 Most monitors ship at 100% brightness, which causes eye strain in typical indoor lighting.
-I run mine at 30-40%.
-Your eyes will thank you.
+30-40% is where most developers land.
+Eyes will thank you within a week.

 • Color temperature: Slightly warm.
 6500K is neutral white, but 5500-6000K reduces blue light without making the screen orange.
 Many monitors have “reading” or “low blue light” presets that work well.